Portishead Railway: Reopening of the line

-Partial reopening to freight
+Reopening for freight to Royal Portbury Docks

 During 2000 and 2001 the railway was rebuilt as far as Pill, and a short spur constructed to the Royal Portbury Dock to carry freight.
 The total cost of this work was £21 million.
 The guests for the official opening ceremony were taken from Parson Street station to Portbury on a train hauled by Bristol Industrial Museum's Portbury locomotive on 21 December.